Lake Koshkonong: History and etymology

 The currently accepted spelling "Koshkonong" was first used by James Duane Doty in 1844.
 An often repeated claim that has been recently disputed is that the meaning of the name is "the lake that we live on".
 A more accurate approximation may be "where there is heavy fog," or "where it is closed in by fog".
 Current thinking suggests that the modern spelling is a contraction of various names given to the region by white settlers in the early 19th century.
 They incorporated various pronunciations of the region from various surrounding tribes, including "Kashkawanung" from the Ojibwe, "Coscahoenah" from the Menominee, and "Kuskouonog" from the Potawatomi.
-This theory is supported by the fact that these name forms seem to share Algonquian language patterns, despite describing a Ho-Chunk (Siouan) village.
+This theory is supported by the fact that these name forms seem to share Algonquian language patterns, despite describing a Ho-Chunk village.
 More evidence disputing the older name translation is that the name seems to have described a Winnebago village on the shores of the lake, with the name being extended to the body of water at a later date.

 This spelling of the lake's name gained legitimacy after surveying efforts in the area codified this interpretation in the 1830s and 40s.
 Fort Koshkonong, a fort of some importance to the United States during the Black Hawk War, was named in accordance with this convention.
 The fort was active before the Rock River was dammed, when the area was a cattail marsh with the Rock River running through the middle.
 Today, the lake borders the towns of Koshkonong on its eastern side and Sumner on its northern side.